libretime/libretime/docs/user-manual/users.md

 ### DJs

 - Everything Guests can do, plus
-- Upload media (music, PSAs, underwriting, shows, etc.) to their own library (DJs cannot view other libraries)
+- Upload media (music, PSAs, underwriting, shows, etc.) to their own library (DJs can't view other libraries)
 - Edit metadata, delete, and schedule media in their own library to shows they're assigned to
 - Preview uploaded media _without_ affecting the live playout
 - Create Playlists, Smart Blocks, and connect Podcasts and Webstreams to LibreTime